NitishMutha/nitishmutha.github.io/README.md

 # Hey there!

-#### I am Nitish S Mutha from India, pursuing MSc in Machine Learning at University Coellge London (UCL), United Kingdom and currently living in London.
+#### I am Nitish S Mutha from India, pursuing MSc in Machine Learning at University College London (UCL), United Kingdom and currently living in London.

 #### I am a "Deep Learning" learner and in process of building few intelligent project.